vlzware/stide/README.md

     $./stide -e[svdf] [path/to/stide.db] password img-in
 ```

-#### 8. Limitations/TODO/planed upgrades?
+#### 7. Limitations/TODO/planed upgrades?
+- The hidden secret is *fragile* - meaning the simplest change to the picture will destroy the payload.
+Of course this can be also a pro, depending on the situation.
-- no windows binaries or gui, although you can compile and run all under cygwin
+- No windows binaries or gui (WIP), although you can compile and run all under cygwin;
-- outputs only png or bmp
+- Outputs only png or bmp;
-- the used png compression is not optimal (WIP) and this can lead to somewhat bigger output
+- The used png compression is not optimal (WIP) and this can lead to somewhat bigger output
 which has nothing to do with the inserted hidden data.
 Stide adds --nothing-- to the file just changes some bits.
 In numbers - our example cat.png grows from 66 to 85 kB.
 - ~~words not in the dictionary are not supported~~ Use the last command line version 'stide' which supports both - words only from the dictionary ('strict' mode) and 'loose' mode with arbitrary ASCII characters.